w314/notes/javaNotes/sqlNotes.md

 ## SQL Functions

 > What is a function in SQL?

+- A function in MySQL is a set of statements you can call by name.
+- Stored functions are very similar to stored procedures, except that a function returns a value to the environment in which it is called.
+- User functions can be used as part of a SQL expression..

 > What is the difference between an aggregate and a scalar function?